aileot/nvim-thyme/README.md

 - `:Fnl` is an alias of `:FnlEval`.
   (It'll be undefined if `cmd-prefix` is an empty string.)
-- `:FnlEval` evaluates its following Fennel expression.
-- `:FnlCompileString` prints the Lua compiled results of its following Fennel expression.
-- `:FnlCacheClear` clears Lua caches of Fennel files, and their dependency map logs.
+- `:ThymeCacheClear` clears Lua caches of Fennel files, and their dependency map logs.
-- `:FnlConfigOpen` opens the config file `.nvim-thyme.fnl`.
+- `:ThymeConfigOpen` opens the config file `.nvim-thyme.fnl`.

 ## Migration Guide